Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

    x_1\,\boldsymbol{A}_1 \ +\ x_2\,\boldsymbol{A}_2 \ +\
    \ldots \ + \ x_n\,\boldsymbol{A}_n\,.

-.. admonition:: Rule for the Product of a Matrix by a Vector.
+.. admonition:: Rule 0. :math:`\ ` Product of a Matrix and a Vector.

    Suppose :math:`\,\boldsymbol{A}\in M_{m\times n}(K)\,,\
    \boldsymbol{x}\in K^n\,.\ `